Flashbang-Time/Shadow-MSM/README.md

 [`outputs/TEST_LOG.md`](outputs/TEST_LOG.md).

 ## Requirements
-Modem needs to have the Diagnostic port enabled via DC-Unlocker 2
+Modem needs to have the Diagnostic port enabled via DC-Unlocker 2 (optional?)

 The current development host is Windows.
 The tools require: